Karma and Ffellonics: A Relational and Thermodynamic Understanding

 Karma as Relational Tension

 Every action is, at its root, a relational act.
 How we connect with others, with ourselves, and with our environment either moves the system toward greater symmetric coordination and lower internal tension, or it generates asymmetry, distortion, and trapped free energy.
 There is no external judge keeping score.
 The single local rule — symmetric nearest-neighbour attachment under free-energy minimisation — operates impersonally and without exception.
-What we call karma is simply the natural, measurable consequence of how cleanly or poorly we participate in the relational fabric of reality.
+What we call karma is the natural, measurable consequence of how cleanly or poorly we participate in the relational fabric of reality.

 The 12-Level Hierarchy as a Map of Karmic Resolution

 Progression through the hierarchy is not merely personal development.
-It is the systematic resolution of relational tension — karma working itself out through the logic of the system.
+It is the systematic resolution of relational tension — karma working itself out through the internal logic of the system.

 Positive and Negative Karma in Ffellonic Terms